morgulcore/Chessosis/doc/hours-worked.md

 ## 2015-05-27 | Hours worked: ?

-I created the file doc/notes.md and added the first entry in it on the mapping of square names to bit indices.
+I created the file doc/notes.md and added the first entry to it on the mapping of square names to bit indices.

 I created the static method `Square.bitIndexToBitboard( int index )`.
 I'm not sure how useful it will be.
 The test I wrote for the method turned out to be quite complicated, and unnecessarily so.
 Work smart, not hard :(

 Created...
 * static method `Square.squareNameToBitIndex` along with JUnit test `validSquareNameToBitIndexMappings`
-* static method `MoveGenerator.surroundingSquares( Square square )`
+* static method `MoveGenerator.surroundingSquares( Square square )` along with the first JUnit test for it

-I made the square constants (e.g., A1) in ConstantSquareSet private.
-The reason for this is that I don't want to confuse them (or have them confused) with the enum Square constants.
-The other constans declared in ConstantSquareSet are still public.
+* ...and a lot of other stuff

+My JUnit test `surroundingSquaresWorksOnNonEdgeSquares` is interesting because it tests `surroundingSquares` by computing the same set of results but in a different manner.
+I think the test method does the job in a more elegant manner.
+Well, maybe I'll swap the program logic of the test method with the tested at some point.

+There's so much to do.